baverman/grafana-stack/README.md

       CARBON_STORAGE_SCHEMA_ZDEFAULT=.*|60s:7d,5m:30d,30m:90d,1h:1y

   IMPORTANT!
-Default minimal retention is 60s, you MUST configure carbon clients to flush metrics every 60s at least.
-Or you will loose data.
+Default minimal retention is 60s, you MUST configure carbon clients to flush metrics not more often than once in every 60s or you will loose data.

 * `CARBON_STORAGE_AGG_*`: control aggregation policies in [/conf/storage-aggregation.conf].
   Format is `pattern|xFilesFactor|aggregationMethod`.
 You can define any number of variables.